 For example, the founder of pharma startup Molecule sat down to discuss why Molecule was founded and how the company collaborates with patients and patient advocacy groups to help researchers develop cures for little-known diseases:

 A successful brand story video will uplift the brand as one that customers can trust.
-Brand story videos may even be used in B2B marketing and investor acquisition, apart from gaining consumer trust.
+Besides gaining consumer trust, brand story videos may be used in B2B marketing and investor acquisition.

 3. Tap into video testimonials

 Leverage word-of-mouth marketing by using video testimonials.
 They’re like the reviews you’d see on Amazon, except instead of 4-paragraph reviews, they utilize customer interviews and sound bites.

 You need not invite your customers over for a sit-down interview, though.
 With Judge.me, you can easily collect reviews with videos from your customers by sending automatic emails.
 Customers can upload their video reviews directly or insert a YouTube link via Judge.me widgets.
 That helps automate the collection of testimonial footage for your team, immediately giving them material to work with for a testimonial video.